backdrop-contrib/ip_geoloc/README.txt

 using Leaflet you can superimpose Font Awesome font characters on top of your markers.

+The "Views PHP" module is required for some of the Views included with IPGV&M.
+Session Cache API and "High-performance Javascript callback handler" modules are optional, but recommended.

 If you want to center the map on the visitor's location, but don't want to use the HTML5 style of location retrieval involving a browser prompt, you may want to configure an alternative lat/long lookup based on IP address.
 For this follow